Adamant-im/adamant-tradebot/.github/exchange-connector-guide.md

 ### Use JSDoc, but do not over-engineer it

 Document public methods and include links to the exchange docs when useful.

+- At minimum, every connector function should have a purpose line, `@param` entries for all parameters, and `@returns`
+- Parameter descriptions should explain semantics and constraints, not only the raw type
+- If a function returns `undefined` on failure, say that explicitly
+- If a function normalizes exchange-specific statuses or payload fields, document that mapping

 ### Prefer explicit validation over permissive fallbacks